yoursanonymous/N_R/nr4/README.md

-namaste react=>in this i am writing the react in the js language this code is not ready to for production you need to npm =doesnt have a full form it manaes packages but doesnt stand for node package manager it is standard repo for all the packages ,any packages you need you will have to download it from the npm package.json is a config for npm after this we can add dependencies into our projects
+namaste react=>in this i am writing the react in the js language this code is not ready to for production you need to npm =doesnt have a full form it means packages but doesnt stand for node package manager it is standard repo for all the packages ,any packages you need you will have to download it from the npm package.json is a config for npm after this we can add dependencies into our projects